300 E Mallard Dr., Suite 200

 Boise, ID 83706

 Being proactive has served the Department of the Interior (DOI) well.
 In 1975, the DOI recorded its first annual aircraft accident rate, of 18.87 accidents per 100,000 flight hours.
 This rate became the benchmark from which all subsequent accident rates would be measured.
 In FY21, the annual aircraft accident rate was 1.67 per 100K flight hours.
 Although this rate is above the annual average, a historical analysis demonstrates a decrease in accident rates over the last decade, a milestone in the improvement of DOI aviation safety.
 By working cooperatively to reaffirm our commitment to safety, the goal of zero aircraft accidents is attainable.

-Interior aviation safety and aircraft mishap prevention is based on the philosophy that all aircraft mishaps can be prevented and that mishap prevention is an inherent function of management.
-This safety philosophy is the core business of OAS.
-Based on the unique requirements generated by the various conditions and environments in which the Department of the Interior aircraft operate, the Department has become the leading innovator of special standards and techniques involved in natural resource flying.
-To prevent human injury and protect property from damage when performing natural resource missions, Interior has established a pro-active approach to accident prevention.
+Interior aviation safety and aircraft mishap prevention is based on the philosophy that all aircraft mishaps can be prevented, and that mishap prevention is an inherent function of management.
+This safety philosophy is the core business of the Office of Aviation Services (OAS).
+Based on the unique requirements generated by the various conditions and environments in which DOI aircraft operate, the Department has become the leading innovator of special standards and techniques involved in natural resource flying.
+To prevent human injury and protect property from damage when performing natural resource missions, the DOI has established a proactive approach to accident prevention.
 Its fundamental components are:

 It is an OAS philosophy that no mission is so important that people should be exposed to unnecessary risk and that, "safety should be first, each and every time, in everything we do."